Updated June 17, 2023

 Explanation: So in the above, we can see in except block, we are declaring SystemExit instead of BaseException in except block.
 So by this, we can conclude that both codes can be used to handle such exceptions.
 In Python, SystemExit Exception is raised when sys.exit() function is called because the call to this function converts to SystemError exception to execute handlers and debug a script without running the risk of losing control.
 When this function is executed in a Python program, this exception when raised, which means if it is not handled, then the Python interpreter exits the Python program without any traceback message of error printed in the output.
 Let us see this in the below program.

 limit = 15

 sys.exit("Numerical limit less than 18")

 print("Numerical limit is not less than 18")

-Explanation: In the above program, we can see when the limit variable declared in the program is less than 18 then the program exits using sys.exit() function and it will not print any message or traceback error of SystemError exception instead it directly exits the program.
-And if the limit is above 18 then the print message is printed in the output screen.
+Explanation: In the above program, we can see when the limit variable declared in the program is less than 18, then the program exits using sys.exit() function, and it will not print any message or traceback error of SystemError exception; instead, it directly exits the program.
+And if the limit is above 18, then the print message is printed on the output screen.
 That can be seen in the below screenshot.

-This SystemExit exception is not raised by sys.exit() function but also raised by two other functions in Python.
-The other two functions in Python are os._exit() function which exits immediately but it does not clean up and this requires one int argument.
+This SystemExit exception is not raised by the sys.exit() function but is also raised by two other functions in Python.
+The other two functions in Python are os._exit() function, which exits immediately, but it does not clean up, and this requires one int argument.

 This is a guide to Python SystemExit.
-Here we discuss an introduction to Python SystemExit, how does it work with programming examples.
+Here we discuss an introduction to Python SystemExit, and how it works with programming examples.
 You can also go through our other related articles to learn more –